Extreme depolarization for any spin

 This paper is organized as follows.
 In Sec.~\ref{Sec:states}, we introduce the tools needed for our work.
-In Sec.~\ref{Sec:CollectiveDecoherence}, we present the Lindblad master equation describing the depolarisation of an arbitrary spin and its expression in the multipole operator basis.
-We discuss a conservation law for the dynamics, its steady states and a general solution for the density matrix and its reductions.
-In Sec.~\ref{Sec:extrisotrop}, we study isotropic depolarisation, from the evolution of purities, the condition of appearance of superdecoherence, the identification of the states most sensitive to decoherence to the dynamics of entanglement.
-Finally, in Sec.~\ref{Sec:anisotrop}, we study the same type of questions for anisotropic depolarisation.
-Most of the technical derivations of this work are relegated to the appendices.
+In Sec.~\ref{Sec:CollectiveDecoherence}, we present the Lindblad master equation describing the depolarization of an arbitrary spin and its expression in the multipole operator basis.
+We discuss a conservation law for the dynamics, its steady states, and a general solution for the density matrix and its reductions.
+In Sec.~\ref{Sec:extrisotrop}, we study isotropic depolarization, from the evolution of purities, the condition of appearance of superdecoherence, the identification of the states most sensitive to decoherence to the dynamics of entanglement.
+Finally, in Sec.~\ref{Sec:anisotrop}, we study the same type of questions for anisotropic depolarization.
+Most of the technical derivations of this work are relegated to the Appendixes.

-\section{Spin states, classicality, anticoherence and entanglement}
+\section{Spin states, classicality, anticoherence, and entanglement}

-In this section, we introduce the concepts and tools about spin states useful for this work, such as some of their representations (subsec.~\ref{spinStates}), the notions of classicality and absolute classicality (subsec.~\ref{spinStatesClassicality}), the concept of anticoherence (subsec.~\ref{subsecAC}) and the isomorphism between spin states and symmetric multiqubit states (subsection~\ref{SymmMultiQubit}) enabling us to use the tools of quantum information theory.
+In this section, we introduce the concepts and tools about spin states useful for this work, such as some of their representations (Sec.~\ref{spinStates}), the notions of classicality and absolute classicality (Sec.~\ref{spinStatesClassicality}), the concept of anticoherence (Sec.~\ref{subsecAC}), and the isomorphism between spin states and symmetric multiqubit states (Sec.~\ref{SymmMultiQubit}) enabling us to use the tools of quantum information theory.